MicrosoftDocs/win32/desktop-src/DirectShow/using-the-dmo-class-template.md

 ---
-Description: Using the DMO Class Template ms.assetid: '5193ad08-aaee-47e3-93eb-a126a66d8f23'
+Description: Using the DMO Class Template ms.assetid: 5193ad08-aaee-47e3-93eb-a126a66d8f23
-title: Using the DMO Class Template
+title: Using the DMO Class Template ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the DMO Class Template

 DirectShow includes a class template, [**IMediaObjectImpl**](imediaobjectimpl-class-template.md), for implementing DMOs.
 The template handles many of the "bookkeeping" tasks, such as validating input parameters.
 By using the template, you can focus on the functionality that is specific to your DMO.
 In addition, the template helps to ensure that you create a robust implementation.
 The template is defined in the header file Dmoimpl.h, located in the Include directory of the SDK.

-The **IMediaObjectImpl** template inherits the [**IMediaObject**](imediaobject.md) interface.
+The **IMediaObjectImpl** template inherits the [**IMediaObject**](/windows/win32/Mediaobj/nn-mediaobj-imediaobject?branch=master) interface.
 To create a DMO using the template, define a new class that derives from **IMediaObjectImpl**.
 The template implements all of the **IMediaObject** methods.
 In most cases, the template calls a corresponding private method on the derived class.
 The template provides the following features:

 -   Basic parameter checking.
 The template methods verify that required parameters are not **NULL**, that stream indexes are within range, and that flags are valid.
 -   Locking.
 The template methods call two internal methods, **Lock** and **Unlock**, to serialize operations on the DMO.
 This feature ensures that the DMO is thread-safe.
 -   Media types.
 The template stores the media types set by the client, and provides accessor methods for the media types.
 -   Streaming.
 The template prevents streaming until the client has set media types for all non-optional streams.
-It also ensures that the [**IMediaObject::AllocateStreamingResources**](imediaobject-allocatestreamingresources.md) method is called before streaming begins, which guarantees that resources are allocated.
+It also ensures that the [**IMediaObject::AllocateStreamingResources**](/windows/win32/Mediaobj/nf-mediaobj-imediaobject-allocatestreamingresources?branch=master) method is called before streaming begins, which guarantees that resources are allocated.

 The derived class must implement the **IUnknown** interface; the template does not provide this interface.
 You can use the Active Template Library (ATL) to implement **IUnknown**, or you can provide some other implementation.
 The template also does not implement the locking mechanism.
 The derived class must implement the **Lock** and **Unlock** methods.
 If you create your class using ATL, you can use the default ATL implementations.